belluru/distributed-locks/distributed-locks/README.md

 # Distributed Lock Prototype

 A Java prototype demonstrating distributed lock implementation with Redis.
-This project explores the progression from simple, unsafe locks to production-ready atomic operations.
+This project explores the progression from simple, unsafe locks to production-ready atomic operations using lua scripts and runs a benchmark to compare the performance of different implementations.

 ## Core Technical Details